-Use this feature to select the type of video display.
+Use this item to select the active video type.
 The options are Onboard and Offboard.

 Network Stack

 Select Enabled to enable PXE (Preboot Execution Environment) or UEFI (Unified Extensible Firmware Interface) for network stack support.
 The options are Enabled and Disabled.